MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 ## Select your historical outcome

 Think of the prediction you want AI Builder to make.
-For example, for the question "How much customer churn should I expect?"<!--Suggested.
-It doesn't really work to talk about an individual customer "churning."
-I think churn can be thought of as a "mass verb," like money is a mass noun.-->, think about questions like these:
+For example, for the question "Will a this customer churn?, think about questions like these:

 - Where is the entity that contains information about customer churn?
 - Is there a field there that specifically states whether customer churn has occurred?